John R. Allen: Post-military career

-On June 8, 2022, Allen was placed on leave at the Brookings Institution amid a federal investigation into his role in an illegal lobbying campaign on behalf of the wealthy Persian Gulf nation of Qatar.
-He has not been charged with a crime.
-He officially resigned from Brookings Institution on June 12, 2022, and executive vice president Ted Gayer was named acting president.
+On 8 June 2022, Allen was placed on leave at the Brookings Institution amid a federal investigation into his alleged role in an illegal lobbying campaign on behalf of the wealthy Persian Gulf nation of Qatar.
+He had not been charged with a crime.
+He officially resigned from Brookings Institution on 12 June 2022, and executive vice president Ted Gayer was named acting president.

-In January 2023, the Justice Department informed Allen that federal prosecutors closed the investigation into whether he secretly lobbied for the government of Qatar and that no criminal charges would be brought against him under the Foreign Agents Registration Act, or any other law, based on, or as a result of, Allen's trip to Qatar in June 2017 or the government's investigation of those events.
+In January 2022, President Biden and the White House announced the appointment of Allen to Board of Visitors of the United States Naval Academy, a position in which he continues to serve.

+In April 2023, Allen was inducted as a Senior Fellow at the Applied Physics Laboratory of the Johns Hopkins University, where his work has focused on matters of national security and technology.
+In September of that year, Allen was inducted as a Fellow of the American Academy of Arts and Sciences.
+Founded in 1780, the academy counts among its earliest members, George Washington, John Adams, and Benjamin Franklin.

+Since 2024, Allen has led the GeoTech Center embedded in the GLOBSEC US Foundation.
+He is also a Strategic Advisor to Microsoft where he serves on the Microsoft Advisory Council and the Technology and National Security Advisory Council.

 Political role

-Allen was a featured speaker at the 2016 Democratic National Convention in Philadelphia on July 27, 2016, on the topic of national security, and was later revealed to be on Clinton's list of possible picks for Vice President.
-He criticized Republican nominee Donald Trump and endorsed Hillary Clinton for President.
+Allen was a featured speaker at the 2016 Democratic National Convention in Philadelphia on July 27, 2016, on the topic of national security, and was later revealed to be on Clinton's list of possible picks for vice president.
+He criticized Republican nominee Donald Trump and endorsed Hillary Clinton for president.